pkmitchell/canine_influenza/README.md

 # Assembly and Annotation Pipelines for Canine Influenza A - Vet Molecular Diagnostics
 This repo contains shell and python scripts used to assemble raw fastq sequencing files into full concatenated genomes.
 All of these scripts are optimized to run in Cornell's HPC environment, but can easily be transfered to other HPCs or AWS.
+Evenutally there will be a conda package list rather than hard coding the PATH setting.

 The following scripts are including in this repo:
 1. influenza_analysis.sh (De-novo assembly with Kraken binning and Trinity Assembly)